jon-harper/OmniBox/docs/bom.md

 date: 2022-05-15
 ---

-The design allows for screws of multiple lengths (to allow you to use whatever is on hand).
-The assembly process notes where substitutions can be made.
-The first list is a "base" list common to all builds.
+The General Components list is a base list common to all builds.
 Additional components based on your build configuration are listed separately.

 There are no affiliate links used on this site.

+!!! note
+    In certain places, the design allows for longer-than-specified screws.
+The assembly process notes where substitutions can be made.

 ## General Components